 Cleaning might not be everyone’s idea of “fun” home improvement, but it’s an essential part of the DIY process and some floor buffing can help.
-When it comes to floors, if you think about it, they’re the foundation of almost every project—quite literally.
+When it comes to floors, if you think about it, they’re literally the foundation of almost every project.
 Whether they’re tile, hardwood, or carpet, floors suffer near-constant wear and tear with minimal upkeep—and it probably goes without saying that the occasional Swiffer treatment isn’t quite enough to keep them up to snuff.
-Your floors deserve some love, and cleaning them with the right equipment—say, the best floor buffer on the market—is the sure way to guarantee their beauty (and usability) for years to come.
+Your floors deserve some love, and cleaning them with the right equipment—say, one of the best floor buffers on the market—is the sure way to guarantee their beauty (and usability) for years to come.

-If you think floor buffers are exclusively for experts, think again—though they are one of the more intimidating pieces of cleaning equipment, with enough research and practice, you’ll be able to operate your very own buffing machine in no time.
+If you think floor buffers are exclusively for experts, think again—though they are one of the more intimidating pieces of cleaning equipment, with enough research and practice, you’ll be able to operate one of the best floor buffers in no time.

-- Best floor buffer for hardwood floors: Bissell BigGreen Commercial Easy Motion Floor Machine
+- Best for hardwood floors: Bissell BigGreen Commercial Easy Motion Floor Machine

-- Best tile floor scrubber: Prolux Core Heavy Duty Commercial Floor Buffer
+- Best for tiles: Prolux Core Heavy Duty Commercial Floor Buffer

-- Best cordless floor polisher: Gladwell Cordless 3 in 1 Spinner, Scrubber and Waxer
+- Best cordless: Gladwell Cordless 3-in-1 Spinner, Scrubber and Waxer

 - Best multi-purpose: Oreck Orbiter Multi-purpose Floor Cleaner

-- Best high-speed buffing machine: Viper Venom Series High Speed Floor Burnisher
+- Best high-speed: Viper Venom Series High Speed Floor Burnisher

 - Best budget: Boss Cleaning Equipment Scrubber